Ebola disease in DRC and Uganda

 Before you travel

-If you are travelling to any affected country, check the Foreign, Commonwealth & Development Office (FCDO) travel advice before you go.
+If you are travelling to any EBOD affected country, check the Foreign, Commonwealth & Development Office (FCDO) travel advice before you go.
 Remember to check entry requirements for any other countries you plan to visit, as enhanced screening measures may be put in place at some borders.

 There are no licensed vaccine or specific therapeutic treatments against BDBV [1].